kinematicdigit/Jabberwocky-Probe/README.md

 <img src="https://github.com/kinematicdigit/Switchy/blob/main/images/backside.png" />

 Switchy relies on idler blocks to actuate the probe, sliding the Omron D2HW-C201H switch to swing into place.
-Once probing is complete, the toolhead is stowed, but the toolhead is brought to the X-Minimum location, and the probe is returned to its stored state.
-The probe utilized two switches wired in series to act as a mechanism to inform Klipper of the probe's state.
+Once probing is complete, the probe is stowed by bringing it to the X-Minimum location.
+The probe utilizes two switches wired in series to act as a mechanism to inform Klipper of the probe's state.

-Wiring involves connecting the two switches in series with NC and a connector inline with one of the leads.
-I recommend using small male and female JST connectors.
+Wiring involves connecting the two switches in series with NC on connections and a connector inline with one of the leads.
+I recommend using small male and female JST connectors for easier installation.
 Polarity does not matter.

 <img src="https://github.com/kinematicdigit/Switchy/blob/main/images/wiring.png" />